jhu-lcsr/costar_plan/costar_hyper/README.md

 ## Installation

-These instructions are with minimal dependencies where you'll be training & predicting on the datasetas.
+These instructions are with minimal dependencies where you'll be training & predicting on the datasets.

 ```
 # make sure your python2 is up to date. python3 probably works but is not tested